sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

   .. figure:: ../../_assets/git/git-createProj.png
    :alt: CreateProject
-   :width: 60%
+   :width: 75%

-A dialog box will appear with two options.
+A dialog box will appear with two options:

 1. **Import from global repo**
 2. **Import from other repo**